Loggster1/MadLibs/README.md

 </details>

 # About The Project
 This is an interactive MadLibs game built in Java.
-Users will be prompted to enter different parts of speech (nouns, verbs, adjectives, etc.), and then a random story will be generated with those inputs.
+Users will be prompted to enter different words (nouns, verbs, adjectives, etc.), and then a story will be generated with those inputs.
 It's a great way to practice creativity and have some fun.
 Right now it doesn't have a GUI, so the user interacts with it via command line.

 # Features
 | Features | Description |